Skip to main content

 These links may be recursive dependant on their link_type, they are defined in LinkExpansion::Rules.

-Some link types are considered recursive which is used to present a tree structure of links of specific types.
-As with many things recursive, these link types are frequently a source of confusion.
+Some link types are considered recursive.
+These types are used to present a tree structure of links and are frequently a source of confusion.

-These are used in cases where multiple levels of links are needed to render content.
-A common use case for this is breadcrumbs, where we may want to know the hierarchy from the root / page to the page we are in.
-These are represented by using a recursive parent link type.
+Recursive links are used in cases where multiple levels of links are needed to render content.
+A common use case for this is breadcrumbs, where we may want to know the hierarchy from the root / page to the page we are on.
+Breadcrumbs are represented by using a recursive parent link type.

 Example